Pet Cremation Questions and Pet Burial Questions

 Can I witness the cremation of my pet?

-On the day you may have some time with your pet in our reception before we take you down to the crematorium.
-Your pet will be placed onto a trolley and you may say a final goodbye if you wish.
+On the day you may have some quiet time with your pet in our reception before we proceed to the crematorium building.
+Your pet will be positioned ready and you may say a final goodbye if you wish.
 The process is very simple.
-We open the door of the unit, you will be able to see it is completely swept out and we will gently slide or place your pet onto the hearth.
+We open the door of the chamber, you will be able to see it is completely swept out and we will gently slide or place your pet onto the hearth.
 The door is then closed and the cremation may begin.
-The inside of the unit simply looks like a kiln ( or, as many people describe it, a pizza oven!).
+The inside of the unit simply looks like a kiln (or, as many people describe it, a pizza oven!).

-Most people are happy with this but you may return to see the remains swept out of the unit and even stay as they are prepared to a fine ash and packed into your casket or urn.
+Most people are happy with this but you may return to see the remains swept out of the unit and even stay as they are prepared to a fine ash and packed into your choice of option.
 The choice is yours.
 Obviously, precautions have to be taken for protection against heat and dust if you wish to view any more than the start of the cremation.

 All the details are on our web page about immediate and attended pet cremations.